fadzlihakim/etiqa-assessment/README.md

 This project was implemented with API using [NodeJS](https://nodejs.org/en).

+## Google Cloud

+This project uses the Google Cloud Platform (GCP) for database management and hosting.

 ## Tailwind

 This project was styled using the [Tailwind CSS](https://tailwindcss.com/docs/installation) framework version 3.4.1.